 An example of this can be seen with the brew Ayahuasca, a plant medicine from the Amazon.
 Although the bark contains DMT (Dimethyltryptamine), our stomachs contain an enzyme called MAO, or monoamine oxidase, which quickly responds to DMT and breaks it down.
 What the shamans have done is cook it with another plant which has an MAO inhibitor.
 But, how did the shamans manage to choose these two plants out of the estimated 150,000 plants in the Amazon?
-We don’t know, but the shamans tell us that the spirits had instructed their ancestors on how to make the brew.
+We don”t know, but the shamans tell us that the spirits had instructed their ancestors on how to make the brew.

-The independent intelligence, as described above it often said to appear as a woman, as Mother Ayahuasca, (although a male entity has also been reported) often appears in the form of a snake.
-I am instantly reminded of the snake goddess, the Hindu goddess Kundalini, and of course the wise serpents of antiquity.
+The independent intelligence, as described above, is often said to appear as a woman, as Mother Ayahuasca, (although a male entity has also been reported), but often appears in the form of a snake.
+I am instantly reminded of the snake goddess, the Hindu goddess Kundalini and, of course, the wise serpents of antiquity.
 Many have reported seeing episodes from their lives, along with the hurt they have caused others, and the damage they have done to themselves.
 Because of this, Ayahuasca has been described as only the start.
 The real work beginning when you return home.

-It is said that Ayahuasca, also known as the vine of souls, or the vine of the dead, is medicine for skeptics.
+It is said that Ayahuasca, also known as the vine of souls, or the vine of the dead, is medicine for sceptics.
 I think we are all skeptic to some degree.
-Our beliefs are largely formed by our parents, by education and society.
-However, it is interesting to note that a small pilot study published in the Journal of Psychopharmacology, suggested that after a trip, people felt more connected to nature, and less supportive of authoritarian views.
+Our beliefs are largely formed by our parents, by education, and society.
+However, it is interesting to note that a small pilot study, published in the Journal of Psychopharmacology, suggested that, after a trip, people felt more connected to nature, and less supportive of authoritarian views.

 This feeling of unity is a common one.
 Certainly those who have taken Ayahuasca have said that “they felt validated for who they are.
-In spite of their frailties and short comings they were acknowledged and appreciated by what they described as a divine presence.”
+In spite of their frailties and short comings, they were acknowledged and appreciated by what they described as a divine presence.”

 From my own experience with psilocybin, I can certainly attest.
 The first part was an oppressive state of fear and anxiety.
 This confirmed to me that no one really goes out of their way to take these drugs.
 As time went on, I re-visited all that had happened in the past six years of my life.
 The anorexia, the loneliness.
 Everything.
-It sounds strange but I felt all of these things physically as well as mentally.
+It sounds strange, but I felt all of these things physically, as well as mentally.
 Eyes open, most things remained as they were before, only somehow more alive.
-Eyes closed I saw a web of electric green squirming with insects, before I began to relax.
-By watching my breath and controlling my thoughts I realised that I was the source of so much fear and anxiety.
+Eyes closed, I saw a web of electric green, squirming with insects, before I began to relax.
+By watching my breath, and controlling my thoughts, I realised that I was the source of so much fear and anxiety.
 That I really am my own worst enemy.
-Beyond this realisation I experienced an ancient presence.
+Beyond this realisation, I experienced an ancient presence.
 Nameless and formless, it is beyond description.

-So through my own experience, accounts of Ayahuasca and other entheogenic drugs, and also near death experiences, I am convinced that there is more to explore, and more to understand.
+So, through my own experience, accounts of Ayahuasca and other entheogenic drugs, and also near death experiences, I am convinced that there is more to explore, and more to understand.

-One of the stumbling blocks (although probably a good thing) is that the Ayahuasca brew is a potent mix.
-With an oily taste that has been described like sweet, salty and sour liquid dirt.
-Ayahuasca is also known as La Purga the purge, as it is very effective in combating intestinal parasites.)
+One of the stumbling blocks (although probably a good thing), is that the Ayahuasca brew is a potent mix.
+With an oily taste that has been described as sweet, salty, and sour liquid dirt.
+Ayahuasca is also known as La Purga the purge, as it is very effective in combating intestinal parasites).